kedro-org/kedro/docs/source/development/best_practices.md

 TOTAL                                                       98     98     0%
 ```

-The report gives an overview
+This is the simplest report that coverage.py (via pytest-cov) will produce, it gives an overview of how many of the executable statements in each project file are covered by tests.
+For a full set of features offered by coverage.py, see the [docs](https://coverage.readthedocs.io/).